Disclosure: As an Amazon Associate, I may earn commission from qualifying purchases from Amazon.com.

 Fortunately, these museums document the story of those who chose Kansas as their home.
 Museum-goers can time-travel back in history, imagining what life must have been like for its early residents, visiting one museum at a time.

-The contributions of Kansas Department of Wildlife, volunteers, and supporters make Maxwell Wildlife Refuge what it is today, one of the 8 Wonders of Kansas Geography.
+The contributions of the Kansas Department of Wildlife, volunteers, and supporters make Maxwell Wildlife Refuge what it is today, one of the 8 Wonders of Kansas Geography.

 Keeping warm with a lap blanket, we listened to volunteer tour guide, Les, inform us about native grasses and wildlife.